Skip to content

 2. Updating the meta data.
 That is populating the meta data of an object which can then lead to reduced communication (if an object is already placed on nodes, we don't need to re-send it).

-You can find more on meta data implementation here.
+You can find more information on the meta data implementation in /src/runtime/local/datastructures.

-Below we see Broadcast.h templated kernel, along with it's gRPC specialization.
+Below we see the Broadcast.h templated kernel, along with its gRPC specialization.
 DT is the type of the object being broadcasted.

 // ****************************************************************************